stelcodes/nuzzle/README.md

 ### Special Keys in Peripheral Maps
 - `:markdown`: A path to an associated markdown file.

-## How Nuzzle Transforms the Site Data
+## How Nuzzle Adds to the Site Data
 You can think of Nuzzle's core functionality as a data pipeline.
-Nuzzle takes your site data, applies some transformations, and then sends each webpage map to your webpage rendering function.
+Nuzzle takes your site data, adds some data, and then sends each webpage map to your webpage rendering function.

 Nuzzle's process can be visualized like so:
 ```